 The City contributed \$15 million to the Employee Pension Fund in FY 2016 as an advance payment against the employer's share of the unfunded pension liability.
 In return for this advance payment, the City (as the employer) will receive an annual credit against its regular payment into the fund.
-As a result of the \$15,000,000 advance payment, a contribution deficiency will be reflected in future years thru FY 2031 as the credit will be amortized over the next 15 years.
+As a result of the \$15,000,000 advance payment, a contribution deficiency will be reflected in future years through FY 2031 as the credit will be amortized over the next 15 years.

-The City issued a Pension Liability Reduction Note and contributed the proceeds, \$57.7 million, to the Employee Pension Fund in FY 2021 as an advance payment against the employer's and employee's unfunded share of the unfunded pension liability.
+In March of 2020, the City issued the Taxable Pension Liability Reduction Note and contributed the proceeds, \$57.7 million, to the Employee Pension Fund in FY 2021 as an advance payment against the employer's and employee's unfunded share of the unfunded pension liability.
 In return for this advance payment, the City (as the employer) and the employees will receive an annual credit against the regular payment into the fund.
-As a result of the advance payment, a contribution deficiency will be reflected in future years thru FY 2040 as the credit is amortized each year.
+As a result of the advance payment, a contribution deficiency will be reflected in future years through FY 2040 as the credit is amortized each year.
+On February 21, 2022, the City passed Resolution No. 5745 and recognized the full remaining credit balance of \$50.7 million and included it in the plan assets.
+It will no longer serve as an annual offset to the required employer contribution.